-AUTO TOUR SEGMENT A: WYOMING TO OREGON ON THE SNAKE RIVER ROUTE OF THE OREGON TRAIL (Oregon & California Trails)
+AUTO TOUR SEGMENT A: THE SNAKE RIVER ROUTE OF THE OREGON TRAIL

+(Wyoming to Oregon on the Oregon & California Trails)

 To begin this tour on the combined Oregon/California Trail, start at U.S.-30 west of Border Junction, Wyoming, on the Wyoming/Idaho state line.
 This segment follows the combined routes of the Oregon and California Trails from tour stops A-1 through A-19.
 From there it follows the Snake River west on the Oregon Trail and concludes at the Oregon state line west of Parma, Idaho.
-OR, crossed the Bear River about 6 miles southwest of here, keeping to the lower lands until the two routes merged again near the foot of Big Hill.
+OR, an emigrant ford, but later this and another crossing to the north were spanned by toll bridges.
+From here, wagons climbed the steep hills to the west.
+Many of the ruts they created still are visible on the hillsides.
+An alternate route crossed the Bear River about 6 miles southwest of here, keeping to the lower lands until the two routes merged again near the foot of Big Hill.
 A state historical sign at a roadside pullout tells the story.
-Directions: Follow U.S.-30 west from the state line for approximately 1.5 miles.
-The pullout is on the north side of the road near milepost 454.5.
-Look for traces of old wagon roads heading up the slopes to the west.